2024-25 Edition

 PHYSIO 232.
 The Physiology of Ion Channels.
 4 Units.

-Discusses how ion channels work (molecular/structural biophysics level) and what ion channels do in diverse cell types (cell physiology level).
+Discusses how ion channels work (molecular/structural biophysics) and what ion channels do in diverse cell types (cell physiology).
+Also discusses the role of ion channels in disease, mechanisms of drug targeting ion channels, and techniques used in ion channel research.

 Restriction: Graduate students only.